ceggert2/Design-6/README.md

 For Engineering Design 6

 ## Introduction to me

-Hello, I am **Connor Eggert** and I am pursuing a degree in Electrical Engineering.
+My name is Connor Eggert and I am pursuing a degree in Electrical Engineering.

-I love reading so I will add my favorite quote here so I could use my new Markdown knowledge:
-> If ice can burn, then love and hate can mate
-> -(A Storm of Swords by George RR Martin)
+[This is](https://sites.google.com/view/design6connoreggert/assignment-1) my google site for Design 6.